|Singapore-Cambridge GCE A-Level||2 A-Level/H2 subjects and a pass in General Paper|

 In addition to that, tell us something about yourself that is not related to arts, that you are passionate about.

-You are also required to attend an interview and take a written test conducted by the Arts Management programme lecturers.
+You are also required to attend an interview conducted by the Arts Management programme lecturers.

 You are required to prepare a portfolio containing at least 10 pieces of original work (actual or documented) that demonstrate your creative development and process.
 These projects will need to be explained by you during the interview process.